pedroAVS/playwright-tech-challenge/README.md

 Currently the tests will execute on push and pull requests to the Main repository.
 Report artifacts are made available, as well as an Allure report served on a github page (check the latest pages-build-deployment for the link of the page).

+The workflow can be triggered manually by accessing "Run Tests and Publish Report" workflow and clicking on "Run workflow"

 ## Test Configuration

 The test configuration can be found in the `playwright.config.ts` file.
 Modify this file to customize the test settings, such as browser type, test timeout, and test retries.